tier4/scenario_simulator_v2/docs/developer_guide/ConfiguringPerceptionTopics.md

 are other potential sources of delay, such as frame rates becoming unstable, and delays in pub/sub.

-**Default behavior** - If the property is not specified, the default value is `"0.0"`, indicating no delay.
+**Default behavior** - If the property is not defined, the default value is `"0.0"`, indicating no delay.

 **[Example of detectedObjectPublishingDelay](https://github.com/tier4/scenario_simulator_v2/blob/master/test_runner/scenario_test_runner/scenario/Property.detectedObjectPositionStandardDeviation.yaml)** -